JayBazuzi/jaybazuzi.github.io/_posts/2023-02-22-Toil-Scorecard.md

 Technical debt is hard to measure, but there is a subcategory we *can* measure: activities that consume our human capacity, but could be automated away.
 When a developer makes a code change to the software system, how long will it take to validate that the change is correct?
 What about rotating credentials or ensuring that all 3rd-party dependencies are up to date?
 How do we observe that production is healthy and operating correctly?
 The Toil Scorecard gives teams a way to measure these costs and make toil visible to the organization.

+For each area we give a qualitative score, a quantitative measurement of time spent, and a quantiative measurement of decision-making.

 # Grade the automation maturity

 | Score | Description                                                                           |